Universal scaling of finite-temperature quantum adiabaticity in driven many-body systems: Quantum adiabaticity at finite temperature

-{\textit{Quantum adiabaticity at finite temperature.---}} We now specialize to finite-temperature adiabatic evolution and show how the mixed-state fidelity bounds in Eq.~\eqref{eq: fidelity bound} constrain the resulting dynamics.
+Although the inequalities derived in Eq.~\eqref{eq: fidelity bound} are valid for arbitrary unitary dynamics, we now specialize to finite-temperature adiabatic evolution and show how the mixed-state fidelity bounds in Eq.~\eqref{eq: fidelity bound} constrain the resulting dynamics.
 We assume that the initial state $\hat{\rho}^{\,}_{0}$ is a Gibbs (thermal) state of the form